-One of the most consistent themes reiterated by stakeholders was concern that policymakers often lack access to data and perspective on the challenges facing the travel and tourism industry.
-As a result, decisions and funding priorities set by state officials may overlook the impacts to tourism stakeholders or the visitors they serve.
+One of the most consistent themes reiterated by stakeholders was a concern that policymakers lack access to data and perspective on the challenges facing the travel and tourism industry.
+This results in decisions made and funding priorities set by state officials that may not fully consider the impacts to tourism stakeholders or the visitors they serve.

-Fortunately, several key state agencies were active participants in the regional advisory committee process, including the Governor's Office of Business and Economic Development (GO-Biz), California Department of Food and Agriculture (CDFA) and the Labor and Workforce Development Agency (LDWA).
-There was a shared eagerness - from both tourism stakeholders and state agencies - to collaborate more closely in the future, ensuring the travel and tourism industry's voice is reflected in policy planning, program design and funding decisions.
+Fortunately, several key state agencies were active participants in the regional advisory committee process, including the Governor's Office of Business and Economic Development (GO-Biz), California Department of Food and Agriculture (CDFA), and the Labor and Workforce Development Agency (LDWA).
+There was an eagerness on both sides - tourism stakeholders and state agencies - to work more collaboratively on ensuring the voices of the travel and tourism industry are heard in future policy plans, program designs and funding opportunities.

-Furthermore, there are several current funding programs for economic development, workforce development and transportation infrastructure that may be well-suited for tourism stakeholders.
-However, to date, few applications from the travel and tourism sector have been submitted.
+Furthermore, there are several current funding programs for economic development, workforce development and transportation infrastructure that tourism stakeholders may be eligible for but for which few travel and tourism applications have been submitted.
 The following sections outline the more prominent state programs and offer strategies on how interested parties can pursue funding opportunities.